 Results in the previous section show that firms which increased their import shares changed their demand for skills in a way consistent with the theory on the substitutability between low skills and imported goods.
-To further establish a link between exchange-rate-driven changes in imports and changes in skill requirements, in this section I classify firms based on their exposure to the substitutability of their labor force and then estimate a series of OLS and 2SLS models to see how firms with different levels of exposure react to the shock.
+To further establish a link between exchange-rate-driven changes in imports and changes in skill requirements, in this section I classify firms based on their exposure to the substitutability of their labor force and then estimate a series of ordinary least squares (OLS) and two stage least squares (2SLS) models to understand how firms with different levels of exposure reacted to the shock.